 |Greek or Hebrew (two years of one language)||12|

-* Undergraduate survey courses must cover the entire subject (for example, all of the Old Testament) in at least three hours.
+*Undergraduate survey courses must cover the entire subject (for example, all of the Old Testament) in at least six hours as noted above.
 Prerequisites courses must be completed with a B- or better.

 New applicants to the seminary should indicate the desire to pursue the M.A.Th. on application materials.
 Current Southwestern students should fill out a Degree Change Form available in the Registrar’s Office and include an explanation of the reasons for pursuing the M.A.Th.

 The 50-hour degree includes courses in Spiritual Formation, Biblical Languages, Biblical Studies, Theological Studies, and Ethics and Philosophical Studies.
-Students may use elective hours to pursue a concentration and/or to complete an optional thesis.
-Concentrations which exceed 12 hours extend the overall length of the program.
+Students use elective hours to pursue a concentration and/or to complete an optional thesis.
+For concentration requirements please see the M.Div. concentrations in the Southwestern Catalog.

-In addition to the two hours of required Spiritual Formation, only courses from Biblical Studies, Theological Studies, and Ethics and Philosophical Studies apply toward the degree.
-Practicum courses and internet courses do not apply toward the degree.
+In addition to the two hours of required Spiritual Formation, only advanced courses from Biblical Studies, Theological Studies, and Ethics and Philosophical Studies apply toward the degree.

 9 hours in the language not studied for the prerequisite